Chouriki Sentai Ohranger: Bacchushund

-In episode 33, it's later revealed Bacchus Wrath had secretly been rebuilding some of his Machine Beasts and managed to harness the infinite energy from the Earth's magma.
+In episode 33, it's later revealed Bacchushund had secretly been rebuilding some of his Machine Beasts and managed to harness the infinite energy from the Earth's magma.
 When his rebuilt Machine Beasts passed through the magma shower they became Super Machine Beasts.
 Thanks to the Ohrangers' "Trojan Horse" plan with the Blocker Robos, this facility was destroyed preventing any more Super Machine Beasts from being created.
 In episode 34, he grows in size and power thanks to the power of a space metal dark sword which, according to him, was the only one of its kind in the universe, which he intended to use on the Ohrangers.
 He is finally destroyed by Oh Blocker.
-But Bacchus Wrath's head survives and gives the last of his energy to Buldont before shutting down for good.
+But Bacchushund's head survives and gives the last of his energy to Buldont before shutting down for good.

-Bacchus Wrath is voiced by Tōru Ōhira (大平 透 Ōhira Tōru).